Lilypad Litepaper

 Abstract

 Lilypad is a coordination protocol for intelligence infrastructure.
-It provides permissionless access to verifiable compute, model monetization by default, and cryptographically auditable execution for any AI workload.
-Lilypad abstracts compute primitives into a modular, trust-minimized protocol that can serve inference, agents, and pipeline-based workflows across open and enterprise systems.
+It provides permissionless access to verifiable compute, model monetisation by default, and cryptographically auditable execution for any AI workload.
+Lilypad abstracts compute primitives into a modular, trust-minimised protocol that can serve inference, agents, and pipeline-based workflows across open and enterprise systems.

-From Turing’s foundational thought experiments to the cloud boom of the 2000s, compute has mirrored—and magnified—our evolving social architectures.
+From Turing’s foundational thought experiments to the cloud boom of the 2000s, compute has mirrored, and magnified, our evolving social architectures.
 Each leap in processing capability has triggered new markets, new models of coordination, and new vulnerabilities.
-And now, with AI becoming not just an application layer but a decision substrate, the question isn’t just what we build—but where, and who gets to participate.
+Now, with AI becoming not just an application layer but a decision substrate, the question isn’t just what we build, but where, and who gets to participate.

 We’re at a convergence point of three arcs:

-The Arc of Compute—from mainframes to hyperscale cloud to edge devices, with increasing decentralization and specialization at the hardware layer.
+The Arc of Compute: from mainframes to hyperscaler cloud to edge devices, with increasing decentralisation and specialisation at the hardware layer.

 Compute access intermediated by monopolistic brokers